damienstuart/trapex/README.md

 (for all SNMP-based operations) and [lumberjack](https://github.com/natefinch/lumberjack) (for logfile management).

-# Building and Packaging Trapex
-Trapex is written in GO (see the [official GO site](https://golang.org) for details) so there are some prequisites that need to be in place in order to build it.

 ## Trapex Configuration
 Trapex gets its configuration and runtime options from the configuration file.
 Some option can be overridden by command-line arguments to _trapex_